 You should normally have an upper second-class (2.1) undergraduate honours degree or above in the social sciences or a related subject.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry

-Designed for experienced practitioners, this MA combines intensive coursework with work-based learning and action research.
+Explore how people engage with each other and with decision-makers in pursuit of social justice.
+Designed for experienced practitioners, this MA combines coursework with work-based learning and action research.

 Qualification and course duration

 Course contact details

 - Course Enquiries